renchris/app-router-with-webauthn/README.md

 - [renchris' fork of the Iron Session V8 branch](https://github.com/renchris/iron-session/tree/v8-as-dependency)  allows Iron Session to be used with React Server Components and NextJS Server Actions.

+## 🤝 WebAuthN to Production

+This project follows closely to [Ian Mitchell](https://github.com/IanMitchell)'s NextJS WebAuthN demo with the implementation being with NextJS App Router and Server Action Iron Session.

+To take this this demo to a secure production application, you will additionally need to create a multi-step registration flow.

+Per his note from his [demo and blog]((https://ianmitchell.dev/blog/nextjs-and-webauthn)):

+*If you're following this guide to add WebAuthn to an application you intend to ship, it's important to create a multi-step registration flow instead of asking for a username and email upfront.
+When you call create, the browser will create the login - your application can't remove it later.
+If your server validation fails (let's say because the username was registered by someone else) the browser will still have created an account.*

+*Instead of having a registration all on one page, create a new model called Account, move username and email to that, and create a one-to-one relationship with the User model.
+Then, after a user clicks register and creates a User, prompt them for an email and username on a second page to create a new Account model.
+Any validation failures on this step won't impact the newly created User model and its Credential!*

 ## 🚀 Usage